2020 North Carolina FC season

-The 2020 North Carolina FC season is the 14th season for North Carolina FC and its second in the USL Championship, the second-tier professional soccer league in the United States.
+The 2020 North Carolina FC season was the 14th season for North Carolina FC and its second in the USL Championship, the second-tier professional soccer league in the United States.

 The season was suspended March 12 after the opening week because of the COVID-19 pandemic.
 It restarted July 11 with a restructured format and schedule, with NCFC's first game scheduled for July 17.

 The team partnered with rapper J. Cole's Dreamville Festival for kit sponsorship for the season.